Richardaeld/cola-vending-machine/README.md

 ![live application](readme/front-end/responsive.jpg)

 ## Scalability
-+ Numerous parts of this application were left unfinished and documentation was added to help describe what their purpose was supposed to be.
++ Numerous parts of this application were left unfinished, and documentation was added to help describe what their purpose was supposed to be.
-+ Finalizing a way for users to login, and update their username and password.
++ Creating a method for front-end users to login and update their username and password.
-+ Creating a way for a user to delete their own account.
++ Creating a way for users to delete their own accounts.
 + Stripe was chosen as a payment API and its integration process was not finished.

 # Assumptions